-- For a managed bean with bean class x, the container must raise an event of type ProcessManagedBean<x>. - For a session bean with bean class x, the container must raise an event of type ProcessSessionBean<x>. - For a producer method with method return type x of a bean with bean class T, the container must raise an event of type ProcessProducerMethod<T, X>. - For a producer field with field type x of a bean with bean class T, the container must raise an event of type Process-ProducerField<T, X>.
+- For a managed bean with bean class x, the container must raise an event of type ProcessManagedBean<X>. - For a session bean with bean class x, the container must raise an event of type ProcessSessionBean<X>. - For a producer method or field of a bean class x with method return type or field type T, the container must raise an event of type ProcessProducerBean<X, T>.

-Resources are considered to be producer fields.
+Resources and message destinations are considered to be producer fields.